GoogleCloudPlatform/community/tutorials/customize-anthos-multicloud-logs-with-fluentbit/index.md

 To deploy the Fluent Bit ConfigMap and DaemonSet, complete the following:

-1. Create a new namespace called `logging-systen`.

-        kubectl create namespace logging-system

-1. Create the service account and the cluster role in the new `logging-system`
+1. Create a namespace called `logging-system`, a service account, and the a cluster role:
-    namespace:

         kubectl apply -f ./kubernetes/fluentbit-rbac.yaml